Will7e/HotelBookingSystem-Java-SQLiDatabase/README.md

 # HotelBookingSystem
- A application create with connection to sqlite database.
-This application has menu choices,search functions,edit functions,view functions connection direct to database.
+ A application creates with connection to sqlite database.
+This application has menu choices,search functions,edit functions andview functions connection direct to database.

  Using: Java,JDBC,Sqlite